gpytak/CPSC-471-Project-1/README.md

 ## Follow the steps below to execute this code using python3:
 1) Open a terminal and cd into the server folder.
 2) Open a second terminal and cd into the client folder.
+3) Invoke the server before invoking the client.
-3) Use the server terminal and the server shall be invoked as: python3 serv.py "port number" Example: python3 serv.py 12001
+4) Use the server terminal and the server shall be invoked as: python3 serv.py "port number" Example: python3 serv.py 12001
-4) Use the client terminal and the ftp client is invoked as: python3 cli.py "server machine" "server port" Example: python3 cli.py localhost 12001
+5) Use the client terminal and the ftp client is invoked as: python3 cli.py "server machine" "server port" Example: python3 cli.py localhost 12001
-5) The user can use the following commands when ftp> is prompted in the client terminal:
+6) The user can use the following commands when ftp> is prompted in the client terminal:
 ```
 ftp> get <filename>
 ftp> put <filename>